Working on cruise ships: 10 Aspects crew members dislike

 While the thought of meals aboard a cruise ship might evoke visions of sumptuous buffets and diverse cuisines, the reality for crew members can be quite different.

-Crew members typically dine in an area known as “the mess,” where food options might be limited to mystery meat and repetitive servings of rice.
+In addition, crew members typically dine in an area known as “the mess,” where food options might be limited to mystery meat and repetitive servings of rice.
 Although some higher-ranking crew members get to enjoy guest areas, the overall food experience is often underwhelming.

 Hierarchical distinctions